 Aim to shift quickly so that you do not let the engine speed drop too much while the clutch is in.
 That way, the difference is speed between the engine and the rear wheel will be much less.

-Using this method will slow your bike much fast and you will need much less braking force due to the assistance from the engine.
+Using this method will slow your bike much faster and you will need much less braking force due to the assistance from the engine.
 Like I said earlier, if there is no traffic you will be able to stop your motorcycle with almost no input from the brakes apart from the last moment when you come to a complete stop.
+If you want to find out whether engine braking is bad for your bike, read my explanation in this post I wrote.

 Step 7: Downshift through all the gears until you are nearly stopped